-We generally audit annually.
+23 We generally audit annually.
 However, we may agree to biennial audits for licensees who establish a history of good compliance after operating for at least five years.

-22 Licensees must submit the final version of these plans to the auditor before the auditor submits the Audit Proposal to us.
+24 Licensees must submit the final version of these plans to the auditor before the auditor submits the Audit Proposal to us.
 Auditors must not review any updated versions of Licence Plans after executing the Deed Poll without our express approval.

-- workers compensation insurance policies, and - an executed Deed Poll,23 which confirms the auditor's obligations to us under the Panel Agreement, that it will provide audit services with due care, skill, and diligence for our benefit.
+Pre-operational audits Operational audits Auditors must submit the following information to us, for our approval: Particulars of the auditor's current public liability, professional indemnity, and workers compensation insurance policies An executed Deed Poll,25 which confirms the auditor's obligations to us under the Panel Agreement, that it will provide audit services with due care, skill, and diligence for our benefit.
 We require the executed Deed Poll to be submitted to us at least seven days before the commencement of the audit.

-for our benefit.
+An executed Deed Poll, which confirms the auditor's obligations to us under the Panel Agreement, that it will provide audit services with due care, skill, and diligence for our benefit.
 We require the executed Deed Poll to be submitted to us at least seven days before the commencement of the audit.

-Approve audit proposal:

-IPART will approve audit scopes within 21 days.
+Approve audit proposal: Approve audit proposal: We will approve audit scopes within 21 days.
 If the audit scope includes a Water Quality Plan audit or Technology Assessment, we will consult with NSW Health.
 Further, we may require changes to the scope, team composition or schedule in the proposal if we, or NSW Health, have any concerns.
 Auditors must not start any audits (including desktop reviews) before we approve the audit proposal.
 Further, auditors must not start any audits before submitting the executed Deed Poll (signed by the licensee) to us.
 It is the responsibility of the auditor to submit the executed Deed Poll to us.

-Approve audit proposal:

-IPART will approve audit scopes within 21 days.
+We will approve audit scopes within 21 days.
 We may require changes to the scope, team composition or schedule in the proposal if we have any concerns.
 Auditors must not start any audits (including desktop reviews) before we approve the audit proposal.
 Further, auditors must not start any audits before submitting the executed Deed Poll (signed by the licensee) to us.
 It is the responsibility of the auditor to submit the executed Deed Poll to us.

+Note: All documents related to an audit must be submitted via WILMA.